jeffalo/ocular/content/docs/about.md

 ---

 ## what is ocular?
-ocular is a tool for searching the [scratch forums](https://scratch.mit.edu/discuss/). it contains some cool features like statuses, reactions and starring to make foruming more fun!
+ocular is a tool for searching the [scratch forums](https://scratch.mit.edu/discuss/). it contains some cool features like statuses, reactions and starring to make using scratch more fun!

 ## what is/was my-ocular?
 my-ocular previously was a site where you could set your ocular status. for technical reasons this had to be maintained separately from ocular, however in april 2021, all of my-ocular's features were migrated to ocular. my-ocular only remains as a backend/api.